Dōkyūsei 2

 Dōkyūsei 2 (同級生 2) is a video game published by ELF Corporation and the sequel to Dōkyūsei.
-Dōkyūsei 2 was released in 1995 for MS-DOS version and in 1997 for Microsoft Windows.
-A PlayStation version was released on August 7, 1997.
+Dōkyūsei 2 was released in 1995 for PC-98, FM Towns and MS-DOS, in 1996 on PC-FX and in 1997 for Super Famicom, Sega Saturn, PlayStation and Microsoft Windows.
+A Windows remake was released in 2024.

 The player plays the role of a high school male student.
 In the winter vacation of the last school year (from 22 December to 7 January), he has to choose one girl to be his girlfriend.
 There are 15 choices for him to make, some are his classmates and some have to be met in the city.
 The player has to meet the girls and make friends with one of them until the relationship develops to a point that the girl is willing to become his girlfriend.

+A 12-episode OVA series adapting Dōkyūsei 2 was released from 1996 to 1998.
+The Dōkyūsei 2 expansion disk (Nanpa 2 Special), Dōkyūsei 2 SP, was also made into an OVA, this expansion is also referred to as Sotsugyōsei (卒業生, "The Graduate").